 Control depends on farm type/level of infection and will vary year on year depending on weather conditions.

-A good control plan would include reducing pasture contamination/use of grazing strategies to avoid contaminated pasture in autumn, and drying out wet areas of pasture alongside use of drugs to target the stage of fluke likely to be present in the animal at the time.
+A good control plan would include reducing pasture contamination/use of grazing strategies to avoid contaminated pasture in autumn.
+Additionally, drying out wet areas of pasture alongside use of drugs to target the stage of fluke likely to be present in the animal at the time.

 Remember that many flukicides are not licensed for use in lactating dairy cattle or have a long milk withdrawal.
 Therefore, it is important to consult one of our vets next time they are on farm to discuss best control strategies and drugs suitable for your farm this season!